ankerdev/ts-react-calendar/README.md

 ## Usage
 - Click a date tile to add a reminder
 - Click a reminder to edit or delete it
+- Change the current month by clicking the modifiers in the top-right corner